Writing

 Use Cases

-- •Creating the headline sentence in a press kit or media one-sheet
+- •Writing the opening sentence of a press kit or media one-sheet before the longer paragraph bio

 Tips